 Previous Nielsen research showed that advertisers and networks can leverage Twitter in the lead-up to show premiers to better predict show success.
 This new data, though, shows how advertisers can optimize their spend in-season: “As a campaign is in flight, and afterwards, it’s important to quantify the extent to which a particular TV strategy is successful in driving earned media on Twitter in order to make adjustments and optimize future campaigns,” Berman said.

-The results are important for all parties involved: for TV advertisers more and more turning to digital, it shows that linear is still an effective medium for driving action; for network ad sales teams, they can show advertisers another metric that may not make it into a standard media mix model; for Twitter’s ad sales team, they can continue to tout the social network’s place within the TV landscape while making the case to brands that they should be turning to paid Twitter approaches to double down on the earned success of linear TV campaigns.
+The results are important for all parties involved: for TV advertisers more and more turning to digital, it shows that linear is still an effective medium for driving action; for network ad sales teams, they can show advertisers another metric that may not make it into a standard media mix model; for Twitter’s ad sales team, they can continue to tout the social network’s place within the TV landscape and make the case to brands that they should be turning to paid Twitter approaches to double down on the earned success of linear TV campaigns.